Super Bowl LI began with the hype of two of the best signal-callers in the game facing off and ended with one leading a game-winning touchdown drive.

 Matt Ryan and the Falcons deserved to have a chance in overtime because it’s simply stupid to put a team in such a backs-against-the-wall position because it lost a coin toss.

 No other sport does it.

 The NFL’s closest counterpart, college football, gives each team a fair chance.
-Both teams start with 1st and 10 from the opponent’s 25 yard line with a chance to get a first down or score.
+Both teams start with first-and-10 from the opponent’s 25-yard line with a chance to get a first down or score.
 While it’s obviously easier to score from 25 yards out then 75 yards (assuming the first NFL overtime possession begins with a touchback on the kickoff), a score doesn’t end the game.

-In college football, the team who plays defense first gets a fair chance: the team starts with a 1st and 10 from the opponent’s 25 yard line.
-If that team ties the game, it goes on.
+In college football, the team who plays defense first gets a fair chance.
+If that team ties the game when it switches to offense, overtime goes on.
 If the team can score more points on that possession than its counterpart did, the game ends.
 But, it’s a fair chance for both teams.

 It makes sense when looking at a sport that considers possessions differently than football does, too.
 Soccer’s overtime rules take a similar “fair chance” stance.
 A standard international game of professional soccer is 90 minutes of game time.
 Overtime rules usually dictate two halves that are 15 minutes a piece, resulting in 30 extra minutes of time for a team to separate itself from the other.

 Soccer is similar to football in a many ways, but one of the biggest differences between the two is possession.
 While football stops play after a change of possession, soccer doesn’t.
 Football teams usually have completely different personnel for when their offense or defense is on the field.
 While 11 men are allowed on the field at a time, those 11 men almost always change if the teams change possession.